 This castle, which is located in Lisbon’s old town district of Alfama, sits on a hilltop with a panoramic view of the entire city.
 The views are spectacular and it is great fun exploring the castle and its grounds.

 You will definitely spot a peacock or two too!
+A great vantage spot to take in the sight of the city.

 Stroll along Belem Harbourfront